-A truly great job aid is created with a specific outcome in mind, buy-in from managers and once created, is tested and revised until perfect.
+A truly great job aid is created with a specific outcome in mind and buy-in from managers.
+Once created, it is tested and revised until perfect.

 In this section, we’ll teach you how to plan, create and test your job aids.
 And since Venngage is a simple design solution for business communications, we’ll provide plenty of easy, actionable tips to make your job aids look great and work even better.

 1. Gather information and get buy-in